Chin Up Chin Up

-Chin Up Chin Up was an American indie pop band formed in Chicago in 2001.
+Chin Up Chin Up is an American indie pop band formed in Chicago in 2001.
+The band briefly reunited for a pair of shows in Chicago in 2024.

 Members

 The group's line-up included vocalist and guitarist Jeremy Bolen, formerly of Punjab and The Hertzsprung Gap, guitarist Nathan Snydacker, formerly of Nymb, bassist Chris Saathoff, drummer Chris Dye, and keyboardist Greg Sharp.
 After his death in 2004, Saathoff was replaced by Jesse Woghin.
 Woghin was later replaced by Bobby Burg of Love of Everything, Joan of Arc, and Make Believe.

 History

 Immediately after forming, the band spent eight months recording their self-titled EP.
 After positive local reviews, the band opened for and toured with a variety of bands, including: Appleseed Cast, the Mercury Program, Pedro the Lion, the American Analog Set, Broken Social Scene, Smog, Minus the Bear, and Pinback.
 Soon after, the band began to record their debut album, We Should Have Never Lived Like We Were Skyscrapers, with John Congleton.
 Late at night on February 14, 2004, Chris Saathoff was killed in a hit and run accident as he was leaving a Ponys show at a local bar, the Empty Bottle, with his girlfriend.
 After their benefit shows in honor of their friend, Chin Up Chin Up regrouped to finish recording their album, We Should Have Never Lived Like We Were Skyscrapers, while including as many of Chris Saathoff's bass lines as possible.
 The album was released in 2004 on Flameshovel Records.
 Chin Up Chin Up released This Harness Can't Ride Anything on October 10, 2006, on Suicide Squeeze, a Seattle-based indie rock record label.

 During most of 2007 Chin Up Chin Up promoted their new album This Harness Can't Ride Anything by performing many shows.
 Also for the first time they set foot outside North America to tour through Europe.
 Late 2007, after their last tour through the west of the USA, they decided that they needed a break.
 In 2008 Chin Up Chin Up kept very quiet, feeding rumors they had broken up.
 But in June 2008 they denied this.
 On their official site it was stated that the five of them "have just taken some time off to work on other things in their lives".